-Fourteen member institutes of Leibniz Health Technologies have been working on concrete technology solutions for pressing medical issues.
+The member institutes and industry partners of Leibniz Health Technologies are working on concrete technology solutions for pressing medical issues.
 Together they follow the goal of improving medical care for patients.
-Through the cross-disciplinary approach, prevention, diagnostics, and treatment converge to increase the quality of life.
+Through the cross-disciplinary approach, diagnosis, therapy and monitoring converge to increase the quality of life.

 The Leibniz research alliance unites competencies from very different scientific fields: from photonics and medicine to microelectronics and materials research to economic research and applied mathematics.
 This results in health technologies that together with industry, hospitals, insurance, and politics are led to marketability along a complete innovation chain.
 Simultaneously, Leibniz Health Technologies conducts research on the social and economic impact of new medical technologies to optimize their applicability for users and create wide social acceptance of new technologies.

 Demographic changes, a Western lifestyle, and increasing globalization confront health systems with increasing and changing needs in terms of services.
 An increase in age and lifestyle-related diseases can be expected.